-Emerson School has nominated a child safety champion [Sam Silverwood - assistant principal] to support the principal to implement our child safety policies and practices, including staff and volunteer training.
+Emerson School has nominated a child safety champion [David Walsh - Campus Principal] to support the principal to implement our child safety policies and practices, including staff and volunteer training.

 The responsibilities of the child safety champion are outlined at Guidance for child safety champions.
 In addition to these roles, our child safety champion is also responsible for: